 Investors don’t have to choose between the traditional approach and digital platform; you can use both.
 In fact, the Investopedia study found that people are happy using both options as part of their portfolio.
 You can choose to use only the robo-advisor platform for your portfolio, or it can be a piece of your overall investment strategy alongside your traditionally managed accounts.

 Robo-advisors can be useful for any type of investor.
 It can appeal to a 50-year-old looking to invest $15,000 rather than store it in a savings account like a certificate of deposit (CD); it also helps the younger investor who is eager to start their long-term retirement nest egg through a professionally-managed portfolio at a lower cost.
 It can even benefit older investors who are trying to grow or stretch retirement funds by reducing their management fees.
 Consider your goals and needs before you decide if going the robo route is right for you.

 Remember that investing involves risk, including the risk of loss.
 There can be no assurance that investment objectives will be achieved.

 Investing is an important part of your future, whether you’re planning for retirement or other future goals.
-To learn how we can help you achieve the retirement you want, schedule a Citizens Retirement Checkup at your nearest Citizens Bank branch.
+To learn how digital investing can help you plan for the future, visit us online or schedule a Citizens Retirement Checkup® at your nearest Citizens Bank branch.